plotly/academy/_react/part-1.md

 ---
-title: The Basics
+title: Introduction
-description: Learn the basics of React.js, how to get up and running with the hottest framework currently available
+description: Learn the basics of the tools we use to build web apps
 layout: post
 ---